TPLO Surgery in Dogs

 - Acute onset of lameness that is truly the result of trauma and that corresponds with rupture of the ligament without any preceding deterioration.
 This scenario is rare.

 First, we need to understand some basic anatomy.
-The cranial cruciate ligament is in the knee (stifle) of dogs.
+The dog ACL or cranial cruciate ligament is in the knee (stifle) of dogs.

 The knee in the dog basically comprises two bones with the femur resting on top of the shin bone (tibia).
 There is a smaller third bone (fibula), but the fibula is not relevant to this topic.

-In the dog, the top of the tibia (referred to as the tibial plateau) is sloped downhill and backwards, typically at about 30 degrees.
+The top of the dog’s tibia (referred to as the tibial plateau) is sloped downhill and backwards, typically at about 30 degrees.
 Because of this 30-degree slope of the proximal tibia, the femur wants to slide off the back of the femur.
 These characteristics are shown in the next figure.

 The cranial cruciate ligament is in the dog’s knee.
 The image on the left shows how the CCL is oriented in order to prevent the femur from sliding off the back of the tibia.
-The image in the middle shows where the CCL is located inside the knee as you look at the knee from the front.
-The image on the R is an arthroscopic image looking inside a dog’s knee and showing an intact (ie normal) CCL.
+The image in the middle shows where the CCL is located inside the canine knee as you look at the knee from the front view.
+The image on the R is an arthroscopic image looking inside a dog’s knee and showing an intact (i.e. normal) CCL.
 It is big, strong, smooth, white structure providing knee stability.

-When the CCL ruptures, the femur can then slide off the back of the femur.
+When the dog’s CCL ruptures, the femur can then slide off the back of the femur.

 We have already discussed above how the tibial plateau is sloped downhill and backwards by about 30 degrees in the average dog.
 In order to prevent the femur from sliding off the back of the tibia we level the top of the tibia.
 We do this by making a semi-circular cut in the top of the tibia and rotating that portion of the tibia until the plateau is now leveled.
 We then have to secure the tibia with a bone plate and screws (similar to how we treat a fracture).
 The femur then sits back on top of the tibia instead of sliding off the back of the tibia.
 Please see the next images.